Sentience Politics

 Sentience Politics is a Swiss anti-speciesist political organization with the goal of reducing the suffering of non-human animals.
-Founded in 2013, their activities include political campaigns, such as ballot initiatives for sustainable food, fundamental rights for primates or a ban on factory farming.
+Founded in 2013, their activities include political campaigns, such as ballot initiatives for sustainable food, fundamental rights for primates and a ban on factory farming.

 History

 Sentience Politics was established as a project of the Effective Altruism Foundation, whose other projects include Raising for Effective Giving and the Foundational Research Institute.
 The project used to conduct research on how to most effectively reduce the suffering of human and non-human sentient beings.
 This work is now being done by the independent Sentience Institute, which was founded in 2017 while Sentience Politics continues to do primarily political work.

 Sentience Politics has been operating as an independent Swiss association since 2017.

 Positions

 Cultured meat

 Sentience Politics advocates for the use of cultured meat to meet animal welfare, environmental sustainability, and human health challenges, arguing that cultured meat inflicts significantly less pain on animals, has significantly lower land and water use and is healthier during production and consumption.
 To promote the use of cultured meat Sentience Politics advocates for private and public funding of academic research and increasing awareness of the possibilities of cultured meat.